Education Research Current About VU Amsterdam NL

 • About the course coordinators

-Dr. Mathieu Blondeel is an Assistant Professor of Global Energy Politics in the Institute for Environmental Studies (IVM) at the VU Amsterdam.
-Previously, he obtained a PhD in International Relations at Ghent University (Belgium) and was a postdoctoral Research Fellow at the Warwick Business School (UK).
-He has extensive research and teaching experience in matters at the intersection of global energy and climate politics.
-He is an international expert in the geopolitics of the energy transition and has studied the role of the Oil & Gas industry in global climate and energy policy extensively.
+Dr. Mathieu Blondeel is Assistant Professor of Global Energy Politics in the Institute for Environmental Studies (IVM) at VU Amsterdam.
+He has a PhD in International Relations from Ghent University (Belgium) and held a position as postdoctoral Research Fellow at Warwick Business School (UK).
+He is an international expert in the geopolitics of the energy transition and studies the role of the oil & gas industry in global climate and energy policy.
 In addition to his academic work, he has consulted for policy-oriented organisations and think tanks, such as the Foundation for European Progressive Studies (FEPS).
-Mathieu is also regularly invited in (specialised) global media as a commentator on current events in the field of energy and climate.
+Mathieu is also regularly invited in global media as a commentator on current events in energy and climate affairs.

 • Course syllabus